Chemical Resistance of Metals, Plastics & Rubber Materials

-The recommendations listed on the following page are based upon information from material suppliers and careful examination of available information and are believed to be accurate.
-However, since the resistance of metals, plastics, and elastomers can be affected by concentration, temperature, presence of other chemicals and other factors, this information should be considered as a general guide rather than an unqualified guarantee.
-Ultimately the customer must determine the suitability of the pump used in various solutions.
+The recommendations listed on the following pages are based upon information from material suppliers and careful examination of available information and are believed to be accurate.
+However, since the resistance of metals, plastics, and rubber materials (elastomers) can be affected by concentration, temperature, the presence of other chemicals and other factors, this information should be considered as a general guide rather than an unqualified guarantee.
+Ultimately the customer must determine the suitability of the materials used in various solutions.

 Chemical Resistance of Plastic Resins

 The results shown herein are typical results that have been obtained in laboratory tests using bars molded from typical lots of resin.
 These results are for natural colors only.
 The addition of additives may alter some results.

 In addition, design, processing methods and equipment, environment and other variables may affect actual part performance.

 Chemical Resistance of Various Rubber Materials (Elastomers)